 free creative writing courseAre you a beginner writer?
 Do you know you want to put pen to paper but not know where to start?
-This eight-session online creative writing course, based on writing workshops I give in the North East of England, will give you an introduction to the basic elements of creative writing, from prose fiction to poetry.
+This eight-session online creative writing course will give you an introduction to the basic elements of creative writing, from prose fiction to poetry.
 The course is entirely free and you can work through it at your own pace.
-Also feel free to ask any questions along the way by posting in the comments box.
+The exercises are designed to help you start writing and self-analyse your work.
+Feedback from a tutor will not be provided.
+However, you may ask questions along the way if there is something you don’t understand about how the course is put together.
+Post them in the comments box.
+If you have any questions about how the course operates before contacting me please check out the FAQ list on the menu above which covers pretty much everything – and that includes how to get started and whether or not it’s really free!

 1. Releasing your Creativity